rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: align="left" title="YANG tree for YANG Push Lite Module Tree Output "}

 ## ietf-yp-lite YANG Model {#yp-lite-yang-module}

 This module imports typedefs from {{RFC6991}}, {{RFC8343}}, {{RFC8341}}, {{RFC8529}}, and {{RFC8342}}.
 It references {{RFC6241}}, {{XPATH}} ("XML Path Language (XPath) Version 1.0"), {{RFC7049}}, {{RFC8259}}, {{RFC7950}}, {{RFC7951}}, and {{RFC7540}}.

-**TODO, update this list since some will have moved due to the config being split out.**

 This YANG module imports typedefs from {{RFC6991}}, identities from
 [RFC8342], and the "sx:structure" extension from {{RFC8791}}.
 It also references {{RFC6241}}, {{XPATH}}, and {{RFC7950}}.